 The SPRING Cluster was created in 2012 as a joint initiative of Biochemtex, Novamont, Versalis and Federchimica in response to a call by the Italian Ministry of University, Education and Research (MIUR) titled “Avviso per lo sviluppo e potenziamento di Cluster Tecnologici Nazionali” (Notice for the development and strengthening of national technological clusters), as per the Directorial Decree of May 30th, 2012 no. 257).
 The goal of the call was to identify entities – organised enterprise networks, universities, public or private research institutions and subjects active in the field of innovation, from various local areas and with an interdisciplinary and international value – which could act as engines of a sustainable economic growth of the whole national economic system and territories, in line with European strategic agendas and with the objectives of Horizon 2020, the European Union Framework Programme for Research and Innovation for 2014-2020.

-SPRING members all operate in the bioeconomy sector in various ways and represent the whole Italian industry of “green” chemistry: they are big industrial players, SMEs, universities, and all the main Italian public research organisations active in the fields of biomass harvesting and processing.
+Today, more than 100 are the SPRING members, all operate in the bioeconomy sector in various ways and represent the whole Italian industry of “green” chemistry: they are big industrial players, SMEs, universities, and all the main Italian public research organisations active in the fields of biomass harvesting and processing.
 A number of actors operating in the fields of technology transfer and environmental communication are also members of the Cluster.

-The organizational structure of the Cluster SPRING, as a non-profit association, is composed of a General Assembly, which includes representatives of all the Members, a Board of Directors, which is formed of seven Directors, including the Chairman, and four Thematic Committees.
+The organizational structure of the Cluster SPRING, as a non-profit association, is composed of a General Assembly, which includes representatives of all the Members, a Board of Directors, which is formed of seven Directors, including the Chairman, four Thematic Committees and a Technical-Scientific Committee.

 The General Assembly is the sovereign body of the Association: it represents all the members and, through its deliberations, it expresses the associates’ will.